demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 ### servicenow-get-ticket-notes

 ***
 Gets notes from the specified ServiceNow ticket.
-Notes can be retrieved either by granting "Read permissions" for the sys_journal_field table, or by setting the `use_display_value` parameter to true.
+Notes can be retrieved either by granting Read permissions for the sys_journal_field table, or by setting the `use_display_value` parameter to true.

 #### Base Command